 - Carpenter: Carpentry jobs do not care what happened in your past, but they place a strong focus on how you work now and what skills you have.

-Finding high paying jobs for felons may be a difficult task, but if you equip yourself with the right attitude, nice appearance, sufficient skills, and education, the problem is not so big at all.
+Finding good paying jobs for people with criminal records may be a difficult task, but if you equip yourself with the right attitude, nice appearance, sufficient skills, and education, the problem is not so big at all.
 There are some jobs that pay well and overlook the past of employees.
 Therefore, be confident in your competency and remember to be honest about your past, or else you will end up in a fraud affair and the situation gets so much worse for you.